The College and Career Center's mission is to Engage, Equip, and Empower every student by helping them:

 What is FAFSA?

-The Free Application for Federal Student Aid (FAFSA) is a form annually prepared by current and prospective college students in the United States to determine their eligibility for financial aid.
+The Free Application for Federal Student Aid (FAFSA) is a FREE application annually prepared by current and prospective college students in the United States to determine eligibility for financial aid.

 What is Bright Futures?